JemimaSiddiqui/Holy-Spiritz/README.md

 ## Usage

-This section contains instructions on how to use the Work Day Scheduler Application.
+This section contains instructions on how to use the Holy Spiritz Application.

 1. Application page: